-World Water Week 2017 is being held in Stockholm, Sweden from 27 August to 1 September.
-This year’s theme, “Water and Waste — Reduce and Reuse”, provides a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
+World Water Week 2018 took place in Stockholm, Sweden from 26 to 31 August.
+The 2018 theme, “Water, Ecosystems, and Human Development”, provided a significant opportunity for UNU to contribute its water expertise and strengthen engagement across sectors.
 Through research, commentary, and events, UNU’s work on water is helping to establish policy that will support healthy ecosystems and sound social development for decades to come.

 OFFICIAL WORLD WATER WEEK EVENTS